-- Get an overview of your medical coverage levels. - Compare your options side by side when you enroll on Your Benefits Resources at https://digital.alight.com/rus/.
+- Get an overview of your medical coverage levels. - See which coverage level could be best for you with the Help Me Choose tool.
+By answering a few questions about your preferences when you enroll, you can see which option could be a good fit for you and your family. - Compare your options side by side when you enroll on Your Benefits Resources at digital.alight.com/rus/.
 Just check the boxes next to medical options you want to review and click Compare.
 You can quickly see which options cost more out of your paycheck and which options cost more when you get care.
-(You may also find Summaries of Benefits and Coverage for comparison on Your Benefits Resources at https://digital.alight.com/rus/.)
+(You may also find Summaries of Benefits and Coverage for comparison on Your Benefits Resources at digital.alight.com/rus/.)